 If the subjunctive just won't stick and you're fed up of the future simple, we've got the playlist for you.
-In honour of the 2018 Sanremo festival, here are seven songs that show sometimes the best way to learn Italian is to sing it.
+Here are seven songs that show sometimes the best way to learn Italian is to sing it.

 OK, so admittedly this only goes up to E – but it'll teach you some crucial vocabulary (amore, bacio, cuore), as well as helping to nail down pronunciation of the Italian C ("chi", not "cee") that can prove so confusing to English speakers.